Using common widgets - Piano, Staff and Chord Symbols

 MIDI Velocity and Decay Simulation

 One of the unique features of MidiStickers is the ability to map dynamics as colors, providing detailed real-time feedback for your playing.
 To enable this feature, enable the “Map velocity as colors” checkbox.
-When using that feature, it is recommend to use solid colors for your note colors.
+When using that feature, the selected color will be approximated to a pure solid color, so that it can visually represent a gradient of color dynamics.

 To make the feedback more realistic you can also check the “Decay Simulation” toggle.
 This option add simulate the decay of a grand piano on your MIDI input.

-displays notation for the current MIDI input.
-By default, the Staff
+The Double Staff widget displays notation for the current MIDI input.
+By default, the Double Staff

 widget is a double staff, however if you